chuajiesheng/stackelbergsecuritygamesolver/README.md

 An implementation of the [ERASER](http://teamcore.usc.edu/papers/2009/aamas-09-industry.pdf) algorithm to solve Stackelberg Security Games.

+## Acknowledgement

+This code is original developed by [rcmoore38](https://github.com/rcmoore38/stackelbergsecuritygamesolver).

 ## Motivation

 Stackelberg Security Games have emerged as a powerful framework for solving difficult security challenges.
 For more details, check out http://teamcore.usc.edu/projects/security/.